parkjan4/RoadSegmentation/README.md

 # Road Segmentation from Satellite Images using Convolutional Neural Network

 The aim of this project is to train a CNN classifier to segment roads on Google Maps images, i.e. assign a label {road=1, background=0} to each 16x16 pixel patch images.
 This task is done with Keras using both Tensorflow and Theano as backend.
+For full details of our work, refer to `Report.pdf`.

 ## Getting Started